 - Herbicides.
 Herbicides kill unwanted plants in corn and soybean fields.
 Clean crop rows might boost the number of bushels harvested per acre, but they also increase runoff.

 - The Missouri River Navigation Channel.
 Lower Valley farmers support the continued upkeep of the navigation channel south of Sioux City.
-They do so because in normal years the navigation channel’s rock-lined banks allow them to farm to within mere feet of the water’s edge.
+They do so because in normal years the navigation channel’s rock-lined banks allow them to farm to within feet of the water’s edge.
 But the navigation channel worsens flooding in the Lower Valley because it lacks the conveyance capacity to safely carry away high flows.

 - The Levee System.
 Farmers were warned after the 2011 flood not to rebuild the lower valley’s levee system too close to the river.
 They went ahead and did it anyway.
 And so, to no one’s surprise, the levees failed again this year.
 Misaligned levees worsen flooding.
 If you need confirmation of that fact, look at the history of the Lower Mississippi.